Smoking Behind the Supermarket with You: Reception

+By January 2026, the manga had over 3 million copies in circulation.
 Smoking Behind the Supermarket with You won the 2022 Next Manga Award in the web category.
 The series ranked seventh in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 It also ranked eighth in the 16th Manga Taishō.
 The series was ranked fourth in the Nationwide Bookstore Employees' Recommended Comics of 2023 and first in the Nationwide Publishers' Recommended Comics of 2023.
+In 2026, the series has been nominated in Daruma for Best Manga at the Japan Expo Awards.
 It has over 200,000 copies in circulation as of volume 1.